A Lesson to Learn: Citius Pharmaceuticals Inc. (CTXR)

-Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went down by -3.11% from its latest closing price compared to the recent 1-year high of $2.90.
-The company’s stock price has collected 7.33% of gains in the last five trading sessions.
-Press Release reported on 06/08/21 that Citius Pharmaceuticals Achieves Next Interim Analysis Milestone in its Mino-Lok(R) Phase 3 Trial
+Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went up by 17.45% from its latest closing price compared to the recent 1-year high of $2.90.
+The company’s stock price has collected 25.68% of gains in the last five trading sessions.
+Press Release reported 14 hours ago that Citius Pharmaceuticals Expands Scientific Advisory Board with Addition of Dr. John Laffey, Expert in Stem Cell and Gene Therapies for ARDS

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.